MohamadTaghizadeh/ImageColorization/README.md

 # Image Colorization
-Image Colorization is a service to colorize the gray scale images using Generative AI.
+Image Colorization is a service to colorize the grayscale images using Generative AI.

 **The Diagram**:
 <div align="center">